Tipser/slate/source/includes/_tipser-elements.md

 ## Versioning

-Tipser Elements is following <a href="https://semver.org/" target="_blank">Semantic Versioning</a>.
+Tipser Elements follows <a href="https://semver.org/" target="_blank">Semantic Versioning</a>.
 This means that an increase in the major number in our version indicates potential <b>breaking changes</b>.
 Please be aware of that!
 For the react version, it is recommended to auto-update to the latest version with the same major number (see the caret (^) character in `package.json` file described <a href="https://stackoverflow.com/a/22345808" target="_blank">here</a>).

-Be aware, that tipser-elements (non-react) is always updating to the newest version published, even if the increased major version is introduced.
+<aside class="warning">Be aware, that tipser-elements (non-react) is always updating to the newest version published, even if the increased major version is introduced.</aside>

 ## API reference